As you have already learned the services are all singletons, so that

 able to call this constructor the container first needs a

-and a
+ListenerService and a

-.
+DatabaseService.
 Therefore these services must be

-instantiated before BaseOrganizationService
+instantiated before BaseOrganizationService,

-because BaseOrganizationService
+because BaseOrganizationService depends on

 them.